LivePersonInc/developer-center/pages/documents/Welcome/commonusecases.md

 * **Customizing Conversational Cloud Reporting or Creating New Reports** - this use case would involve working with our Data APIs, specifically our [Data Access API](data-data-access-overview.html).
 It would also require developing some sort of UI if you'd like to display these reports.

 * **Building or Integrating a New Workspace Widget** - Conversational Cloud gives you the ability to add third party service widgets into the agent workspace for quick reference.
-For example, you could add your CRM to the agent workspace, allowing your agents to submit or update leads right from LiveEngage.
+For example, you could add your CRM to the agent workspace, allowing your agents to submit or update leads right from Conversational Cloud.
 To achieve this, please refer to the [Agent Workspace Widget SDK](agent-workspace-sdk-overview.html).

 * **Looking for more use cases?** Check out the Major Flows document, a part of this Getting Started guide, for more detailed  examples of how to use our APIs to build on top of our Open Platform.